You want smart political talk without the meltdowns?

 No, that's the whole thing here.

-You know, I'm not Patting myself on the back, but I do make a point of telling this audience that you know, all of us, we three, we were right for three years.
+You know, I'm not patting myself on the back, but I do make a point of telling this audience that, you know, all of us, we three, we were right for three years.

 We've been vindicated.

-There was uh no Trump Russia collusion.
+There was no Trump-Russia collusion.

 It was all a conspiracy theory, a hoax, a lie.